carloliveros/uce-scripts/UCE pipeline.md

 read2:{name}_L001_R2_001.fastq.gz

 [combos]
-genus1_species1_1234:N503,N707
+genus1_species1_1234:N7_07_01,N5_03_A

 [remap]
-genus1_species1_1234_CTCTCTAC-TATCCTCT:genus1_species1_1234
+genus1_species1_1234_ACCTTCTC-AACACCAC:genus1_species1_1234

 ```

-Save the file on the /public/uce/work folder as pre-process.conf.
+Save the file on the working directory as preprocess.conf.

-Navigate to your working directory and create a directory that will contain the output.
+Navigate to your working directory and create a directory that will contain the output (only for version 1).

 ```
-mkdir cleaned-reads
+mkdir cleaned_reads
 ```

 Call the program and insert arguments for the input (the folder containing raw reads),